Right to Work, Deception in a Crisis, Gifts, and More

 Q&A Radio: Sunday, 16 December 2012

-My News of the Week: I've made good progress on preparing my dissertation for publication, including getting a proper headshot done.
+My News of the Week: I've made good progress on preparing my book Responsibility & Luck: A Defense of Praise and Blame (a.k.a. my dissertation) for publication, including getting a proper headshot done.
 Of course, I'm still dealing with the multiple leaks, mold, and rotting wood Chez Hsieh.

 - Duration: 1:11:22